-(a) Cash and Cash Equivalents
+(a) Cash

-The credit risk for cash and cash equivalents is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
+The credit risk for cash is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
 Cash in banks which are secured by a maximum coverage of P500,000 for every depositor per banking institution, as provided for under Republic Act (R.A.)
 No. 9576, Amendment to Charter of Philippine Deposit Insurance Corporation, are also subjected to credit risk.